Click HERE for Important Information for Licensees struggling with mental health or substance abuse issues

 If you are unable to reach us by phone, submit your inquiry via email at firstname.lastname@example.org.
 More Info

 Podiatrist licenses expire on June 30 of even years (e.g., 2018, 2020).
-Podiatrist In-Training licenses expire two years from the issuance date.

-Several weeks before your license expiration date, a renewal notice will be mailed to the address on your record.
-This notice will explain how to access the online renewal application.
-To complete the online renewal application, you must use a credit card to pay your renewal fee.
+A few months before the expiration date of your license, a renewal notice will be sent to the email address on the record.
+This notice will explain how to access your online renewal application in DELPROS, our online professional licensure system.
+To complete the online renewal application, you must log-in to your account, answer questions, and use a credit card to pay your renewal fee.